The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

-When it is understood from context whether or not the nodal graph is graded, we omit the words graded$\backslash$non graded, and just say critical nodal. \begin{rmk} It is simple to verify that when $(G,z)$ is effective the two definitions \ref{def:nodal1},\ref{def:nodal2} agree.
-We shall therefore use Definition \ref{def:nodal2} whenever possible.
+When it is understood from context whether or not the critical nodal graph is graded or non graded, we omit the words graded$\backslash$non graded, and just say critical nodal. \begin{rmk} It is simple to verify that when $(G,z,m,\N)$ is effective the two definitions \ref{def:nodal1},~\ref{def:nodal2} are equivalent.
+We shall therefore use Definition \ref{def:nodal2} which is more explicit whenever possible.
 It is also straightforward to verify that the definition of $\oRc_{g,k,l}^m$ agrees with the one given in \ref{nn:oR_intro}.

-Note that in a metric critical nodal ribbon graph we do not know distance from illegal nodes to other vertices.
-We do know on which edge an illegal node lays, and relative order of illegal nodes on this edge.
-See the example in Figure \ref{fig:nodal}. \end{rmk} \begin{obs} Under $for_{spin}:\oSR^m_{g,k,l}\to\oR^m_{g,k,l},$ which forgets the Kasteleyn orientation, odd graphs go to odd graphs, and the preimage of $G$ is canonically $[\K(G)]/Aut(G).$ \end{obs}
+Note that in a metric effective nodal ribbon graph the data of distances between illegal nodes to other vertices is absent.
+On the other hand, the discrete data of which illegal node lays on which edge, and the relative order of illegal nodes on a given edge, are included.
+See the example in the bottom of Figure \ref{fig:nodal}. \end{rmk} \begin{obs} Under ${\text{for}}_{\text{spin}}:\oSR^m_{g,k,l}\to\oR^m_{g,k,l},$ which forgets the Kasteleyn orientation, odd graphs go to odd graphs, and the preimage of $G$ is canonically $[\K(G)]/\text{Aut}(G).$ \end{obs}